11 Common Hydrangea Pests: How to Prevent and Treat Them

 Aphids

-Under each leaf of hydrangea, whole colonies of aphids can form, which, parasitizing, squeeze all the juices out of the plant.
+Under each leaf of the flower, whole colonies of aphids can form, which, parasitizing, squeeze all the juices out of the plant.

 Aphids can be found in almost every garden on any plant, and hydrangeas are no exception.
 Aphid feeding causes yellowing of the leaves and stems, however, aphids are also responsible for transmitting diseases from plant to plant.